Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: AIS 253

-AIS 270 Native Peoples of the Pacific Northwest (5) I&S, DIV C. COTE, D. MILLION
+AIS 270 Native Peoples of the Northwest Coast (5) I&S, DIV Dian Million, Charlotte Cote

 Examines indigenous societies on the Pacific Northwest's western slope, from southeast Alaska to California, including social structures and relations, subsistence strategies, belief systems, and changes over time, both before and after non-Natives' arrival.
 Offered: jointly with JSIS A 270.